 In 2012, Lance created Lyka’s Adventure a multi-year global storytelling project that has K-6 students powering a little robot around the world.
 To date, Lyka has traveled over 65,000 miles and interacted with upwards of 5,000 students.
 She is an ambassador for UNICEF and recently traveled to Haiti for the special launch of a new school.
 In 2013, Lyka’s Adventure was awarded the Tribeca Film Institute prestigious New Media Fund, which was established to help support innovative projects that are focused on social good.
 MASHABLE named Lyka’s Adventure “One of 5 Social Good Startups You Should Know Right Now.”
 In 2014, Lance signed a multi-book deal for Lyka’s Adventure with Penguin Books.

 Lance is currently developing Where There’s Smoke, a neo-noir story of arson set against the backdrop of a small town.
 Inspired by true events in Lance’s life, his father was a volunteer firefighter and amateur fire scene photographer, the project explores two mysterious blazes that forever altered a tight-knit community.
 The immersive installation portion of the project recently had its world premiere at the Tribeca Film Festival..
 This version built upon a work-in-progress showing at the Future of Storytelling Summit where it was nominated for the FoST prize.
 In the fall of 2020, Where There’s Smoke premiered a new virtual version of the experience in competition at IDFA doc lab in Amsterdam.
 In February 2021, Where There’s Smoke kicked off a month long run that was extended until the end of April due to public demand.
 Where There’s Smoke was also an official selection of the Currents New Media Festival as well as the Portland International Film Festival through a collaboration with the Portland Art Museum.
-Later this year the project will return for a limited public run prior to making its way to the screen as a limited TV series.
+Later this year the project will return for a limited public run prior to making its way to the screen as a film/limited TV series.